All About Liability

 Restaurants can be high risk environments for accidents and injuries.
 That’s why restaurant liability exists within premises liability, making it the owner’s responsibility to make sure their restaurant is a safe and clean environment.
 An establishment like this can easily be filed against should an injury occur.
 Whether it’s slipping on spilled drinks and food or harboring a belligerent environment, the restaurant may bear responsibility for your injury.
 There are also Dram Shop laws to consider as well.
 Under these laws, if a restaurant or bar serves alcohol to someone who is clearly drunk, then the restaurant becomes liable for any injuries that person may cause to another person.

 It doesn’t matter if a company or person’s product/property wasn’t intended to cause harm – the party is still held responsible.
 That’s the cornerstone of strict liability.
 For personal injury cases, strict liability is often used in dog bite cases.
 Regardless of the dog owner’s intent, you still got bit and they’re still held responsible.
-It’s their job to make sure the dog behaves appropriately and thus they take the blame for the dog’s actions – even if the dog wonders off of the owner’s property and kills or harms someone else’s livestock, that would keep the owner liable as well.
+It’s their job to make sure the dog behaves appropriately and thus they take the blame for the dog’s actions – even if the dog wanders off of the owner’s property and kills or harms someone else’s livestock, that would keep the owner liable as well.

 Need help sorting out what type of liability applies to your personal injury case?
 These definitions are just scratching the surface – meaning there can be a lot more you have to sort through.
-Call Elsner Law Firm and we can sort through the details to determine who should be held responsible and get your the compensation you deserve.
+Call Elsner Law Firm and we can sort through the details to determine who should be held responsible and get you the compensation you deserve.